What is Dual Enrollment?

 However, it’s important to note that the difficulty level of dual enrollment courses can vary greatly depending on the class, the instructor, and the institution.
 In fact, some dual enrollment classes, especially those taught at community colleges, are not considered as rigorous as AP or IB courses.
 If your goal is an academic challenge, consult your guidance counselor to discuss the specific dual enrollment courses you’re considering.

-Dual enrollment courses are usually taught in the early morning or late evening.
+Dual enrollment usually meet in the early morning or late evening.
 This can interfere with students’ schedules and require them to spend more time in class outside of normal school hours.
 Students may have to sacrifice some of the time they would usually to devote to extracurricular activities such as clubs and sports.
-Additionally, it may be difficult for students to coordinate transportation to and from the college campus if the course is not offered online.
+Additionally, it may be difficult for students to coordinate transportation to and from the college campus for in-person college courses.

 Is dual enrollment right for me?

-As you can see, there are a variety of factors to consider when thinking about dual enrollment classes.
+As you can see, there are a variety of factors to consider when thinking about enrolling in college classes.
 Many students find that the advantages of earning college credit while still in high school outweigh the potential drawbacks.
 Other students are simply not ready to add a college level course to their busy schedule.

 It’s important to evaluate the big picture when deciding if dual enrollment fits into your academic goals.
 If you think dual enrollment might be right for you, consider making an appointment with your guidance counselor to discuss your options.

 Frequently asked questions about dual enrollment

 What’s the difference between dual enrollment and AP?

 Dual enrollment and Advanced Placement (AP) classes are both college-level courses available to high school students who want to earn college credit.
 Dual enrollment courses are taught by college professors, either on campus or online.
 In contrast, AP classes are taught at high schools by high school teachers.
 The College Board designs AP Classes as college-level courses to teach in high schools.